kayleg/maneuver/README.md

 ## Edge weighting

-To add a weighting algorithm extend from Maneuver::CostAlgorithm and implement self.compute method.
-Cost's are memoized for a given pair of nodes, as a result Maneuver doesn't support changing a node's attributes.
+To add a weighting algorithm, extend from Maneuver::CostAlgorithm and implement self.compute method.
+Costs are memoized for a given pair of nodes, as a result Maneuver doesn't support changing a node's attributes.

 ```